Xyborg/ChatGPT-Product-Info/chrome-extension/README.md

 ## How to Use

+### Getting Started
 1. **Make sure you're logged in** to ChatGPT (https://chatgpt.com)
+2. **Access the search interface** using either:
-2. **Click the extension icon** in your Chrome toolbar
+   - Click the extension icon in your Chrome toolbar → "Open Product Search"
-3. **Click "Open Product Search"** to launch the search interface
-4. **Search for products** like:
+   - Click the floating 🛍️ button on any ChatGPT page
+3. **Start searching** for products using natural language queries

+### Search Examples
+Try searching for:
 - "iPhone 17 Pro camera quality"
 - "Nike Air Max running shoes"
 - "MacBook Air M3 performance"
 - "Tesla Model 3 reviews"
+- "best wireless headphones 2024"

 ### Single Product Search
 - Enter any product name or specific query